 The Campus Police Department offers a variety of educational programs for the campus community and in the residence halls.
 Topics include drug and alcohol awareness, crime prevention and safety, internet awareness and safety, personal safety, travel safety, etc.

-UVa-Wise will maintain the confidentiality of the registered missing contact person.
-This information will only be accessible to authorized campus officials and law enforcement and it will not be disclosed outside of a missing person investigation.
+UVa-Wise will maintain the confidentiality of the registered missing person contacts.
+This information will only be accessible to authorized campus officials and law enforcement.
+It will not be disclosed outside of a missing person investigation.

-Procedure Any person who believes a student living in campus housing may be missing should contact the Office of the Dean of Students or the Campus Police.
+Any person who believes a student living in campus housing may be missing should immediately contact the Office of Housing & Residence Life (Housing Office) or Campus Police.
 The first office to receive the report will notify the other office of the report.
-The Dean of Students office or other UVa-Wise community members aware of a missing student should immediately report that to UVa-Wise Campus Police.
 Both offices will attempt to determine whether the student is missing.
-The Dean of Students office will try to contact the student through all available means.
-The Campus Police will investigate the validity of the report and manage the information according to its established investigative standards, may notify the appropriate campus personnel and seek their aid in the investigation and contact any law enforcement agencies necessary to further the investigation.
+The Housing Office will try to contact the student through all available means.
+Campus Police will investigate the validity of the report and manage the information according to its established investigative standards, may notify the appropriate campus personnel and seek their aid in the investigation, and contact any law enforcement agencies necessary to further the investigation.

-Campus Police and the Dean of Students Office will coordinate efforts to locate the missing student.
-The Dean of Students will notify the Vice Chancellor of Enrollment Management and Student Life and update him/her on the investigation status.
+Campus Police and the Housing Office will coordinate efforts to locate the missing student.
+The DRL will notify the Vice Chancellor of Enrollment Management and Student Life and provide updates on the investigation status.